GoogleChrome/web-vitals/README.md

 interface Metric {
   // The value of the metric.
   value: number;

+  // The delta between the current value and the last-reported value.
+  // On the first report, `delta` and `value` will always be the same.
+  delta: number;

   // `false` if the value of the metric may change in the future.
   isFinal: boolean;